cpplain/launch-school-core-curriculum/rb101/lesson_2/lesson-2-notes.md

 ### Naming Things

-- Don’t save characters; choose descriptive variable and method names
+- Don't save characters; choose descriptive variable and method names
 - Try to capture the intent of the variable in the name
 - One small exception to descriptive variable names is for very small blocks of code